 A reintegration meeting (return to school) will be held following the expiry of the fixed-term exclusion and this will involve a member of school staff.
 We expect parents/carers to attend this meeting and to participate in the review/development of plans to support their son/daughter.
 All students returning after exclusion will be placed on report as a support measure.

-What is the CAF?
+What is the MASH?

-The CAF is a shared assessment and planning framework for use across all children’s services and all local areas in England.
+The MASH is a shared assessment and planning framework for use across all children’s services and all local areas in England.
 It aims to help the early identification of children and young people’s additional needs and promote co-ordinated service provision to meet them.

-What does the CAF consist of?
+What does the MASH consist of?